Hydrocarbure-H/courses/Cours/M2/Certification/Cours.md

 Common details in an email header:

-- **From/To/CC**: Sender and recipient email addresses.
+- From/To/CC: Sender and recipient email addresses.
-- **Date/Subject**: Timestamp and email subject.
+- Date/Subject: Timestamp and email subject.
-- **Message-ID**: Unique identifier for the email.
+- Message-ID: Unique identifier for the email.
-- **Received**: Shows the email’s path through mail servers (IP addresses, timestamps).
+- Received: Shows the email’s path through mail servers (IP addresses, timestamps).
-- **Content-Type**: Format of the email (text/html, etc.).
+- Content-Type: Format of the email (text/html, etc.).

 #### 11.2 Tools

-- **Email Tracker Pro**: Tracks if/when emails are opened, recipient location, etc.
+- Email Tracker Pro: Tracks if/when emails are opened, recipient location, etc.
-- **IP to Location**: Converts IP addresses found in headers to approximate geographic locations.
+- IP to Location: Converts IP addresses found in headers to approximate geographic locations.

 ---

 ### 12. Physical / Social Engineering Footprinting

-1. **Eavesdropping**: Listening to conversations or network traffic (e.g., open Wi-Fi).
+1. Eavesdropping: Listening to conversations or network traffic (e.g., open Wi-Fi).
-2. **Shoulder Surfing**: Observing someone’s screen or keyboard to capture sensitive info.
+2. Shoulder Surfing: Observing someone’s screen or keyboard to capture sensitive info.
-3. **Dumpster Diving**: Retrieving documents or hardware from trash/recycling to find confidential data.
+3. Dumpster Diving: Retrieving documents or hardware from trash/recycling to find confidential data.
-4. **Impersonation**: Pretending to be someone else (e.g., an employee, partner) to gain information or access.
+4. Impersonation: Pretending to be someone else (e.g., an employee, partner) to gain information or access.

 ## Module 03 - Network Scanning